chrfrenning/zentransfer-desktop/README.md

 Plus there's a ton of features I would like to see, and I guess you can come up with some too.

-## Support our work
+## Support my work

-I, Chris, am just an average photographer, but a pretty good software engineer (by training and trade).
+I, Chris, am just an average photographer, but a (pretty good?) software engineer by training and trade.
 ZenTransfer is a hobby project to help a community I love.
 You can support it by sharing and letting others know of ZenTransfer, by donating, or by subscribing to the zentransfer.io service.
-This way I can ensure there's coffee on the shelf to keep me going through weekends and long, dark, winter nights here in Norway.
+This way I can ensure there's coffee in my cup to keep me going through weekends and long, dark, winter nights here in Norway.
+Then more and better code will be coming your way!

+## How to send files from your camera with FTP

+If you have a professional camera that supports FTP transfers, you can set up an account on https://zentransfer.io/ to get a cloud FTP server.
+When the camera sends files you can relay them one or more destinations, and use this app to have them synced instantly to your laptop.

 ## Links and resources